 How to Keep the Attention of Children in Martial Arts

 One of the responsibilities of being a martial arts instructor is keeping the attention of your students.
 With children, this task can be even more challenging, as kids have short attention spans and high energy; keeping them engaged is crucial to running an effective kids program free of chaos.

-Here we will explore various Karate games which I ran groups of kids through while teaching Karate at my instructor's dojo.
-These games keep the children entertained and were usually reserved for the last 15 minutes of class, as a reward and for keeping them interested in classes.
+Here we will explore various karate games that I ran groups of kids through while teaching at my instructor's dojo.
+These games keep the children entertained and were usually reserved for the last 15 minutes of class as a reward and for keeping them interested in classes.